andrewZee/MTBA/README.md

 # MTBA
 1) Check application by tests:

-    Please find class HTTPServerTestIT and run all tests in there.
+    Please find class ApplicationTest and run all tests in there.

 2) Run application locally: